Make this Copycat Taco Bell Bean Burritos recipe at home in about the same time it takes to go through the drive-through.

 Add the Toppings:

-Top each heated tortilla with one-third of the beans and a tablespoon or more of the sauce.
+Top each heated tortilla with one-third of the beans, placing in the center of the tortilla, and a tablespoon or more of the sauce.

 Add the onions and shredded cheese, fold the tortilla sides over the filling and roll up tightly.